Keep kids learning with daily schedules and activities. Go to Wide Open School

 Draw It to Know It is an innovative learning and study tool with a slick interface that provides multiple ways for students to take in and demonstrate learning: through watching and reading, drawing and labeling, and taking quizzes.
 It's probably not enough of a complete curriculum to take the place of an in-depth textbook, but it's an excellent supplement that will help students memorize important facts and organize their notes.

-All in all, this tool is an excellent study program, but it's best as reinforcement and not for initial exposure of a topic since concepts are covered quickly and some diagrams can be very busy.
+All in all, this tool is an excellent study program, but it's best as reinforcement and not for initial exposure to a topic since concepts are covered quickly and some diagrams can be very busy.
 It's particularly strong, though, for the topics that involve a lot of drawing.
 Since the tool requires drawing, accessing it on a device with a touchscreen and a good stylus will improve students' experience and the quality of their drawings.
-The site would be vastly improved by allowing students to zoom in and out, however, as the size of their screen might make it very difficult to recreate the detailed diagrams.
-In addition, a fill tool and send to back/front would help students recreate the diagrams as shown.
+The site would be vastly improved by allowing students to zoom in and out, however, as the size of their screen might make it very difficult to re-create the detailed diagrams.
+In addition, a fill tool and options to send to back and send to front would help students re-create the diagrams as shown.